Rahul Raj Mayer: Career

 In 2012 he competed in single seater racing, starting his career in the Formula Gulf 1000 (FG1000) Championship where after two wins, ten podiums, a Pole Position and three fastest laps he ended the year 2nd place in the Championship.

 In 2013 Mayer travelled to the UK to compete in the BRDC Formula 4 Series with team Hillspeed Racing.
 He completed the year in 17th place.

 In 2014, again with Hillspeed and with more experience, he competed in BRDC Formula 4 and ended the year in 12th place..

 In 2015 Mayer was signed to Mark Burdett Motorsport and raced in the NEC Formula Renault Monza.

+In late 2015 Mayer, after a 6 month hiatus Mayer participated in the official FIA GP3 test with Campos Racing.

+This marked the end of a professional motorsport campaign for Mayer as he faced a lack of funding.
+Through his hiatus from motorsport he then spent the next 8 years pursuing higher education as well as co-founding 2 separate businesses.

+Motorsports return

+In 2022, Mayer reignited his motorsports career by competing in the Sepang 1000KM event in the SP2 category with HiRev Dreamchaser which saw him end with a "DNF" due to technical difficulties.

+In 2023, Mayer began his campaign with an entry into the 6th season of the Toyota Gazoo Championship.
+"With his long experience in motorsport, Rahul is in the Super Sporting Class for elite and professional drivers" which will see him compete against 14 other drivers.
+In addition to this, Mayer has also confirmed that he is now racing in the Malaysian Championship Series partnering Mitchell Cheah in the Malaysian Touring Car category.